SFDO-Community-Sprints/Interactions-for-Student-Recruitment/Maintenance-Policy.md

 #### Install the <a href="https://github.com/SalesforceFoundation/HEDAP" target="_blank">HEDA code BASE</a> using the <a href="https://mrbelvedere.salesforcefoundation.org/mpinstaller/hed" target="_blank"> HEDA Installer</a>

-#### Install the Student Recruitment Success Pack Code Base using the Interactions for Student Recruitment Installer
+#### Install Interactions for Student Recruitment Code Base using the Interactions for Student Recruitment Installer

 ### Contact information for becoming a Collaborator